 A $100,000 life insurance policy is probably not enough coverage for most people, but it is a fair amount of money that will go a long away in helping your family in case you, or the person being insured, dies.

-It will pay for funeral expenses, help pay for college tuition, help pay down the mortgage, and maybe there will be some left over to pay outstanding bills.
+It will pay for funeral expenses or final expenses, help pay for college tuition, help pay down the mortgage, and maybe there will be some left over to pay outstanding bills.